Water kefir

 Tibicos grains average 5 mm in dimension.

-Water kefir, known as tibicos in mexico, is a traditional fermented drink made with water and kefir grains held in a polysaccharide biofilm matrix created by the bacteria.
+Water kefir, known as tibicos in Mexico, is a traditional fermented drink made with water and kefir grains held in a polysaccharide biofilm matrix created by the bacteria.

 It is sometimes consumed as an alternative to milk-based probiotic drinks or tea-cultured products such as kombucha.
 Water kefir is typically made as a probiotic homebrew beverage.
 The finished product, if bottled, will produce a carbonated beverage.

 Origin

-Water kefir are also known as tibicos, tibi, sugar kefir grains, sugary kefir grains, japanese water crystals and California bees, and in older literature as bébées, african bees, australian bees, ginger bees, vinegar bees, bees, japanese beer seeds, beer seeds, beer plant, ale nuts, eternity grains, and Balm of Gilead.
+Water kefir are also known as tibicos, tibi, sugar kefir grains, sugary kefir grains, Japanese water crystals and California bees, and in older literature as bébées, African bees, Australian bees, ginger bees, vinegar bees, bees, Japanese beer seeds, beer seeds, beer plant, ale nuts, eternity grains, and Balm of Gilead.

 Pidoux in 1898 also identified the sugary kefir grains with the ginger beer plant.
 Different ingredients or hygienic conditions might also change the bacteriological composition possibly leading to the different names found in scientific literature.

 The origin of kefir grains is not known exactly.
 In 1889, Martinus Beijerinck conjectured that the grains from the ginger beer plant were originally brought by the British soldiers while returning to their country from the Crimean War in 1855.
 This was later dismissed as unsubstantiated by Harry Marshall Ward in 1892 noting its real origins remain a mystery.
 As a different theory, Lutz (1899) reported "Tibi grains" which were plucked from the leaves of a Mexican cactus (Opuntia).
 These granules then could be reconstituted in a sugar-water solution for propagating the tibicos grains.

-Ward was the first to publish an account of the composition of water kefir composition noting it as a "beverage containing a symbiotic mixture of yeast and bacteria, and containing sufficient amounts of nitrogenous organic matter and beet sugar or cane sugar in its aqueous solution".
+Ward was the first to publish an account of the composition of water kefir, noting it as a "beverage containing a symbiotic mixture of yeast and bacteria, and containing sufficient amounts of nitrogenous organic matter and beet sugar or cane sugar in its aqueous solution".
 Another study found a similar tibicos culture made from bacteria cultured from known stocks with similar properties.

 Tibicos are used to brew a variety of tepache known as tepache de tibicos.
 The ginger beer plant is also a form of water kefir.
 Kebler attests that they were used in Kentucky circa 1859 to brew a "home drink" and were referred to as "japanese beer seeds."